knee-cola/jest-mock-promise/README.md

 # How does it work?

-Well' it works the same way a normal Promise would work, with the exception that does it right away and not at later time.
+It works the same way a normal Promise would, with the exception that does it right away (synchronously) and not at later time (async).

 Let's use the following example to see how a synchronous promise is different from a regular one: